-Posted by IKO Community Management on February 20, 2014 at 5:56 AM
+Posted by IKO Community Management on February 14, 2019 at 9:00 AM

-- Seal.
-Did you know a mouse can squeeze through a space as small as a dime?
-Using steel wool and caulk are great ways to block small holes.
-Also, spray foam is one of the best methods to plug these openings.
+Seal.
+A mouse can squeeze through a space as small as a dime.
+Using steel wool, spray foam, and caulk are great ways to block small holes in your home.
 For larger holes, use sheet or lath metal, hardware cloth, or concrete.